 I think the absolute best advice I received during treatment was, ‘Don’t bother making big changes to your diet right now‘.
 I endorse this statement.
 I mean, if you are eating fast food all the time and drinking a lot of pop, you may want to consider some fresh vegetables and lots of water.
 After all, your treatment is going to destroy your good cells and bad cells alike.
 Here are a few other things you may want to consider:

 - Do you eat spicy food in your regular diet?
 If not, probably not a good idea to explore your interest in jerk chicken while you’re taking treatment.
+The spices can aggravate your mouth, throat and GI system if you’re taking chemotherapy leading to mucositis (mouth lesions).

 - What treatment are you taking?
 A targeted therapy like Arsenic Trioxide (ATO) is better at isolating the bad cells and you may or may not experience extreme drops in your white blood count (WBC).
 If you hit the high risk jackpot like me, you are probably going to be infused with something like Idarubicin or Doxorubicin which will completely knock out your infection fighting neutrophils.
 If you become neutropenic, you will be susceptible to bacteria that your body would otherwise protect you from.
 In fact, your own bodily bacteria may fight each other and cause complications.
 That said, use caution when preparing foods, cleaning cooking equipment and general sanitation.